MarioCarrion/templenv/README.md

 # templenv

+## Install

+`go get github.com/MarioCarrion/templenv`

 ## What is it?

-**templenv** is a command line program used for generating files using a combination of Go templates and environment variables, a key piece in the **Docker Quality Assurance Workflow**.
+**templenv** is a command line program for generating output from environment variables by using Go templates, a key piece in the **Docker Full Development Workflow**. `os.StdOut` is used for the writer when executing the template.

 # Templates